-Electra of OHB System AG is the fully electric propulsion platform (FLEX) within the SmallGEO family in line with ESA's Clean Space Policy.
+Electra of OHB System AG is the first mission application of the fully electric propulsion platform SmallGEO.

 Electric propulsion satellites enable the owner of the satellite to choose between cost of the launch, payload mass and transfer time in an unparalleled way thus fitting into a large variety of business cases.